BUUPE/guidelines/README.md

 Although most of the important guidelines are listed here, there may be things that were missed!
 If you feel confused about something and think it should be addressed here, please submit an issue.
 You can learn how to do this [here](https://help.github.com/articles/creating-an-issue/).

+If you feel like something is missing and are knowledgable about it, submit a PR!
+Be sure to add examples and links for your guidelines.
+You can either create a new section, or contribute to an existing one.
+If your guideline is language specific, please create a new directory with the name of the language, and a README within that directory that describes your guidelines for that given language.

 ## Using Git and Github :octocat: